clairesunstudio/clairesun-netlify-app-new/src/pages/project/fresh-media.md

 ## Inspirations

-Bioluminescence never failed to fascinate me – whether it’s a firefly twinkling between the bushes on a dark night or a unicellular organism that glittering in the water from any movements.
+Bioluminescence never fails to fascinate me – whether it’s a firefly twinkling between bushes on a dark night or a unicellular organism that glitters in water.
 It is a phenomenon that puzzled many scientists and unreplicable by modern technology.

 Growing up in a major city in China, I rarely got to see fireflies in a natural environment.
 I remember attending this event hosted by the city many years ago, where thousands of fireflies were transported from a different area to be set free in a park for the public to see.
-The event did not turn out well — all I could see were bright flashes coming from cellphone cameras, as the fireflies were too scared to light up or fly away by the large crowd, dense noises and strong camera flashes.
+The event did not turn out well — all I could remember seeing were bright flashes coming from cellphone cameras, as the fireflies were too scared to light up or fly away by the large crowd, dense noises and strong camera flashes.

 Fast forward a few years, I had a magical experience seeing and interacting with the "glowing water" off the coast of Puerto Rico.
 As I swept my hand into the water, countless of tiny single-celled creatures called dinoflagellates would light up the surrounding water.